 This concept applies to men in the following way: Testosterone + Aromatase (an enzyme) = a reaction or (sero)conversion of testosterone to estradiol, a form of estrogen.
 So, we gotta face the facts guys, we ALL have that feminine side, we produce estrogen.
 Understand, this is a normal process of aging and small amounts of estrogen is beneficial, however, this conversion happens at a greater rate for many, therefore we may experience unwanted signs, symptoms and effects of elevated estrogen that can be potentially harmful or even dangerous in men.

 You’ve seen those Ocean Liners that have been out to sea for a while and accumulate those pesky saltwater barnacles causing drag and reducing ship speed.
 These prevent the Vessel from reaching its peak performance.
 Well gents, our “barnacles within” is a protein called SHBG (sex hormone binding globulin) which essentially attaches to testosterone reducing our bioavailable or usable testosterone.

-There are 3 primary reasons for reduced bioavailable testosterone: 1.
+There are three primary reasons for reduced bioavailable testosterone: 1.
 Reduced testosterone production (natural or acquired) 2.
 Aromatase (sero)conversion from testosterone to estradiol 3.
 The protein “barnacle” (SHBG) reduces usable testosterone.